 See our 2018 Slugger 618 Review

 And such a winning bat in five years from now might look a heck of a lot like the 2018 Louisville Slugger 618 Solo.
-A single piece aluminum with honest feedback, a light swing and a focus on bat speed might be just the ticket for the happiest players in the little league bat space.
+A single piece aluminum with honest feedback, a light swing, and a focus on bat speed might be just the ticket for the happiest players in the little league bat space.
 Add another hundred bucks or so in your pocket, and both player and parent win.

 We answer most of these questions in our USABats article.
 Check there for the full story.

 Players in leagues that require the new USABat standard will need to use bats with the USABat stamp.
 The stamp indicates the bat has passed its performance restrictions.
-Those restrictions include a certain trampoline effect akin to BBCOR and less than USSSA 1.15 standards.
+Those restrictions include a particular trampoline effect akin to BBCOR and less than USSSA 1.15 standards.
 It improves the size of the barrel to a 2 5/8 from the previous 2 1/4.

 Many leagues have agreed to use the new USABat standard.
 They include Little League International and many of its affiliates.
-Including, but not limited to, Cal Ripken, Dixie Youth, Pony and at least a few more.
+Including, but not limited to, Cal Ripken, Dixie Youth, Pony, and at least a few more.
 Check with your local league to see if they are adopting the new standard.

-This continues to be a question in many people’s minds—and one we have yet to really find a great answer for.
+This continues to be a question in many people’s minds—and one we have yet to find a great answer for.

 Safety is another issue many have brought up, but USA baseball denies this as a reason for the change.
 And, yes, we are stretching for an answer here.